 Drawing on her expertise as the founding Dean of Students at Uncommon Schools’ North Star Academy West Side Park Middle School and one of the original members of Uncommon’s Dean of Students Working Group, Kim now works directly with teachers and leaders to build skills and strengthen school-wide culture.
 She currently splits her time between presenting with the TLAC team and providing direct support to Uncommon teams.
 Prior to joining Uncommon, Kim taught middle school math at schools in New Orleans and Philadelphia.
 She also worked with Oprah Winfrey for three years as her private, Muay-Thai kickboxing coach.

 A member of the team since its inception, Tracey oversees and manages all the behind-the-scenes nuts and bolts that keep the TLAC team functioning.
 In addition to maintaining a secret identity, she finished third in the 2014 Iditarod.
 Her lead dog, a Siberian husky, is named Fluffy.

 Associate Project Manager

-An early colleague of Tracey and Doug’s at School Performance New York, Michelle has re-teamed with Tracey to support all the behind-the-scene components of the team’s work.
+An early colleague of Tracey and Doug’s several years ago, Michelle has re-teamed with Tracey to support all the behind-the-scene components of the team’s work.
 Prior to joining the TLAC team, Michelle worked for the Northeast Charter Schools Network for eight years as the Team Executive Coordinator.
-In addition to being Tracey’s partner in crime, Michelle is a stand in for Elliot Stabler’s wife on SVU and is training her pet turtle to compete in the 2020 Hawaii Ironman World Championship.
+In addition to being Tracey’s partner in crime, Michelle is a stand in for Elliot Stabler’s wife on SVU and is training her pet turtle to compete in the 2021 Hawaii Ironman World Championship.